Antix-Development/SOS/postmortem.md

 - Enhance the `textField` actor to handle scaled rendering and possibly multiple lines.

+- Add a one pixel padding to all graphics so they don;t get little edge artifacts when drawn rotated (did you notice they do that?).

 Anyhoo, thanks for reading my postmortem and I hope that you can decipher a bit of my code and will maybe learn something new that you can leverage in your own projects.

 As always, I'm more than happy to try and explain anything you can't grasp, or where the code is just unreadable.
 In any case just drop me a line on antix.develpment@gmail.com